ubclaunchpad/news-sentiment/CONTRIBUTING.md

 ### Frontend 😄

-The Frontend is a chrome extension...
+The frontend is a chrome extension...
 Ya that's it at the time!

 ## How can I setup my environment? 🖥️
 ### Backend
 To setup the backend you need `go` installed, you can find instructions on [go's download website](https://golang.org/dl/).
-Beyond that, you would need a `MongoDB` database, you can that working using a local `MongoDB` environment, easiest way is through [`docker-compose`](https://docs.docker.com/compose/) by running the following in the `backend` directory:
+Beyond that, you would need a `MongoDB` database, you can get that working using a local `MongoDB` environment, easiest way is through [`docker-compose`](https://docs.docker.com/compose/) by running the following in the `backend` directory:
 ```bash
 docker-compose up
 ```